 Francesco A. De Vito is an experienced real estate and finance attorney, serving as counsel to lenders, borrowers, developers, landlords and tenants in a broad range of commercial transactions.
-He chairs the firm’s Finance and Workout Group and is a member of the firm’s Executive Committee.
+He is the Managing Director of the firm.
+He also chairs the firm’s Finance and Workout group and is a member of the firm’s Real Estate department.

 Frank is experienced in all types of financing transactions, including construction and permanent loans, senior and mezzanine financings, multistate portfolio loans, syndicated loans, lines of credit, revolving loans, intercreditor arrangements, securitized loans, loan restructurings, workouts and foreclosures.
 He also has extensive experience in leasing, acquisitions and dispositions, sale-leaseback transactions, commercial condominiums and zoning and permitting matters.